Hydro, Oklahoma, located in Caddo and Blaine Counties in the eastern part of the state, is a small town on Route 66.

-When the war was over, business rebounded and traffic increased substantially during the 1950s and 1960s.
+When the war was over, business rebounded, and traffic increased substantially during the 1950s and 1960s.
 But, it would not last.
-On January 31, 1971, Carl Hamons died and Lucille was left alone to run the business.
-The same year, I-40 took the place of Route 66 and Hydro was bypassed and Lucille closed the motel.
+Carl Hamons died on January 31, 1971, and Lucille was left alone to run the business.
+The same year, I-40 took the place of Route 66 and Hydro was bypassed, and Lucille closed the motel.

 Many of the businesses on old route 66 died, but Lucille, who had long tended to travelers of the Mother Road, hung on.
-She continued to serve mostly a local clientele and the station became known for vending very cold beer from its old cooler at a time when nearby Weatherford, Oklahoma was officially a dry town.
-The last fuel was dispensed in 1986 and the station ultimately became a souvenir shop.
+She primarily served a local clientele, and the station became known for vending icy beer from its old cooler when nearby Weatherford, Oklahoma, was officially a dry town.
+The last fuel was dispensed in 1986, and the station ultimately became a souvenir shop.

 The station is located a half a mile south of Hydro at Route 66 and S. Coleman Avenue.